Hybrid Active-Passive Galactic Cosmic Ray Simulator: in-silico design and optimization: Material and methods

 \subsection{Dosimetric quantities calculation}

-In space radiation protection, biological risk cannot be described by absorbed dose alone, due to the mixed field of high-energy protons, neutrons, and heavy ions that differ markedly in their relative biological effectiveness (RBE) \cite{Furukawa2020}.
+\replyTo{17}In space radiation protection, the assessment of stochastic risks, such as carcinogenesis, cannot be described by absorbed dose alone, due to mixed field of high-energy protons, neutrons, and heavy ions that differ markedly in their relative biological effectiveness (RBE) \cite{Furukawa2020}.
 To account for these differences, the dose equivalent is introduced as the product of absorbed dose and a radiation quality factor, $Q$.
 Two main approaches are currently used.
 The ICRP definition \cite{ICRP60} expresses $Q$ solely as a function of LET in water, assuming that biological effectiveness scales with the local density of energy deposition along particle tracks.
-Conversely, NASA \cite{cucinotta2013space} introduced a formulation where $Q$ depends not only in LET but also explicitly on particle charge and velocity through the parameter $Z^{*^2}/\beta^2$.
+Conversely, NASA \cite{cucinotta2013space} introduced a formulation where $Q$ depends not only on LET but also explicitly on particle charge and velocity through the parameter $Z^{*\,2}/\beta^2$.
 This allows a more accurate description of track-structure effects, particularly for heavy ions.
-Accordingly, for ions with charge $Z = 1$–26 and kinetic energy $E$ = 10–2000~\unit{MeV/u}, the absorbed dose was computed either from the LET fluence spectrum, when adopting the ICRP formalism, or from kinetic energy fluence spectra, when applying the NASA approach.
-The dose-averaged quality factors were then obtained as follows:
+Accordingly, for ions with charge \qtyrange{1}{26}{} and kinetic energy from \qtyrange{10}{2000}{\MeV\per\atomicmassunit}, the dose equivalent was computed either from the LET fluence spectrum (ICRP formalism), or from kinetic energy fluence spectra (NASA approach).
+The dose-averaged quality factors were then calculated as:

+While quality factor functions are well established for cancer risk estimation, only preliminary RBE-based risk estimates exist for other endpoints such as cardiovascular disease (CVD) \cite{cucinotta2013safe}, and experimental data from rodent studies provide limited insight into potential central nervous system (CNS) effects \cite{kiffer2019behavioral, liu2019space, cucinotta2019risks}.
+In this work, quality factor calculations follow the currently accepted formulations for cancer risk, providing a consistent quantitative framework widely used in space radiation research.
+Since the development and optimization of the GCR simulator were based solely on the underlying physical properties of the GCR environment, without incorporating biological weighting or specific endpoint assumptions, the simulator is readily applicable to a broad range of radiobiological investigations beyond cancer.